 - Involuntary eye movement

-Seeing a doctor or audiologist immediately after noticing these symptoms is very important.
+Seeing a doctor or audiologist immediately after noticing these symptoms is very important (see free hearing test Vancouver).
 You’ll need to find out the underlying cause, and the affected areas of your inner ear and balance system, before being treated.
-In some cases, balance rehabilitation will be necessary, but in others, surgery or other medical treatments will be prescribed to restore your balance system to its original, healthy condition.
+In some cases, balance rehabilitation will be necessary, but in others, surgery or other medical treatments (see hearing aids and balance) will be prescribed to restore your balance system to its original, healthy condition.
+Hearing aids cost significantly less than is commonly assumed.
+Visit your nearest NexGen Hearing clinic to find out which one is right for you and if it can help your hearing and balance.